Welcome to the Career Development Center!

 No, Caltech does not have a formal program for providing academic credit for internships.
 In order for a position to be posted on Handshake, the internship must be a paid position.
 For additional information regarding internships and compensation, refer to the National Association of Colleges and Employers (NACE) Position Statement on Internships.

-When is the best time to post my internship on Handshake?
+When is the best time to post my internship?

 Many organizations recruit during the fall and winter terms for summer hires to ensure a strong applicant pool.
 Starting early allows more students to apply and gives organizations a chance to fully screen applicants.